HarryJRouse/Massively-multi-touch-games/README.md

 **Rendering** This contains the files that are needed for the Universal Rendering Pipeline.

 **Scenes** This contains all the scenes in the project.
 The two that are used are ControllerGame and MainMenu.
-The other two were for the scrapped game ideas.
+The other two were for the scrapped demo ideas.

 **Scripts** This contains all the scipts used in the project.
-The SimpleRace and Trains folders were for the scrapped game ideas and are not used in the main game.
+The SimpleRace and Trains folders were for the scrapped demo ideas and are not used in the main demo.
 The Player folder refers to the controller player and the cannons folder is everything to do with the firing of the cannons, not the rotation.

-## Minigames
+## Minigames and Cooking
-This is a game similar to WarioWare where 2 players are given a short minigame to complete.
+This project contains two demos.
+The first is a demo similar to WarioWare where 2 players are given a short minigame to complete.
 The first person to complete it gets a point and another minigame is presented.
 This happens until 1 of the players reaches 7 points.

-## Cooking
-This is similar to overcooked in that orders are given to the player(s) and they have to prepare ingredients to complete the dish in a certain amount of time to gain points.
+The second is similar to overcooked in that orders are given to the player(s) and they have to prepare ingredients to complete the dish in a certain amount of time to gain points.

+### File Structure

+**Cooking** This contains the images, prefabs and scripts that were used to create the cooking demo.

+**Game Modes** This contains most of the scripts and assets used in the minigames game modes.
+Each mode is seperated into its own folder with its individual script and assets.
+There is also a General Scripts folder that contains scripts that were used across gamemodes or for menus.

+**Imported Assets** This contains any assets or packages that were imported from the Unity Asset Store or Unity Registry.

+**Materials** This contains any materials that were used in the cooking demo to color the scene.

+**Menus** This contains the main menu script and the game over script for the mingames.

+**Particles** This contains the script that destroys particles after a certain period of time and an unused particle prefab.

+**Resources** This contains the sprites for the cooking demo guides and orders.

+**Scenes** This contains all the scenes in the project.
+The Menus folder has all the demo menus.
+The Modes In Rotation has all of the minigames used in the minigame demo.
+The Other Games folder has the cooking demo scene and the Unused Modes folder has scenes for minigames that were not used.

+**Touch Interactions** This contains scripts relating to touch screen interactions.
+None of these are specific to any game demo and are either used in multiple demos or are built off of for certain logic in the demos.

 ## Physics Game
 In this game a ball is dropped on either side of the screen and the players have to move objects around to guide it into a colored box corresponding to a pattern they are given.